How do you decide if this stock is worth buying ?

 - Commissioning of large capacity extension to scale

-- Acquisition of loss making/inefficiently run company at an inexpensive valuations and successful turnaround
+- Acquisition of loss-making/inefficiently run company at an inexpensive valuation and successful turnaround

 - Commissioning of new production unit/activity in companies with access to natural resources.

-- An opportunity created by change in regulation.
+- An opportunity created by a change in regulation.

-- Look for companies with consistently high returns on equity and capitol employed at cheap valuations due to their low annual growth.
+- Look for companies with consistently high returns on equity and capital employed at cheap valuations due to their low annual growth.

 13. Metrics analysis: